Type 1 diabetes may also be known by a variety of other names, including the following:

 Type 1 diabetes accounts for about 5 percent of all diagnosed cases of diabetes in the U.S. Type 1 diabetes usually develops in children or young adults, but can start at any age.

-The cause of type 1 diabetes is unknown, but it is believed that genetic and environmental factors (possibly viruses) may be involved.
+The cause of type 1 diabetes is unknown, but it is believed to result from the immune system being triggered.
 The body's immune system attacks and destroys the insulin producing cells in the pancreas.
 Insulin allows glucose to enter the cells of the body to provide energy.

 When glucose cannot enter the cells, it builds up in the blood, depriving the cells of nutrition.
 People with type 1 diabetes must take daily insulin injections and regularly monitor their blood sugar levels.